Microsoft profit, sales top estimates on strong cloud demand

 Though total sales growth has decelerated to single digits after five years of more robust gains, Microsoft’s products like Azure and Office 365 cloud-based offerings continued to attract customers even as many scaled back spending in a shaky economy.
 To help weather the broader slowdown, Microsoft fired 10,000 workers this year, including in key businesses like Azure and security software.

-“A solid report on a low-bar quarter,” said Dan Morgan, senior portfolio manager at Synovus Trust Co., noting that the company’s tepid projections in January for this quarter had tamped down expectations.
+“A solid report on a low-bar quarter,” said Dan Morgan, senior portfolio manager at Synovus Trust, noting that the company’s tepid projections in January for this quarter had tamped down expectations.

 The Redmond-based company has also kept clients’ attention as Chief Executive Officer Satya Nadella turned to massive bets in artificial intelligence, including a reported $10 billion of new investment into OpenAI and a new Bing internet search chatbot — a strategy to juice future sales of Azure, search ads and office-productivity programs.